lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 Besides representing cell type, this design also enables random access to cells.
 Because the length of a cell connectivity list varies, the vtkCellArray class cannot locate a particular cell without traversing its data structure from the origin.
 With the added class vtkCellTypes, however, it is possible to directly access a cell with a single dereference (i.e., using the offset value).

 The vtkCellTypes may also be added to the vtkPolyData data representation — and indeed it has.
 However, our reasons for this addition are not to represent type explicitly, but rather to provide random access to the cells and enable many topological operations.
-We will expand on this idea in [Chapter 8](/VTKBook/08Chapter8).
+We will expand on this idea in [Chapter 8 - Advanced Data Representation](/VTKBook/08Chapter8).

 **Object Model.** The five datasets are implemented as shown in **Figure 5-14**.
 As this object diagram illustrates, these concrete datasets are subclasses of the abstract class vtkDataSet.
 Two additional classes are introduced as well.
 The class vtkStructuredData contributes instance variables and methods for structured data. vtkStructuredData is not in an inheritance relationship with the datasets; rather the structured datasets shown delegate to it in order to implement some of their methods.
 (This was done to avoid multiple inheritance.)
 Subclasses of the class vtkPointSet represent their points explicitly, that is, through an instance of vtkPoints or its subclasses. vtkPointSet provides methods and instance variables to manipulate the point data, as well as a general searching capability to find points and cells.
 (See “Searching” on page 297 for more information.)

 <figure id="Figure 5-13">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure5-13.png?raw=true width="640" alt="Figure5-13">
 </figure>
 <figcaption style="color:blue"><b>Figure 5-13</b>.
 The data structure of the class &#118;tkUnstructuredGrid.
 (This is a subset of the complete structure.
-See Chapter 8 for complete details.)
+See [Chapter 8 - Advanced Data Representation](/VTKBook/08Chapter8) for complete details.)
  </figcaption>
 </figure>